 If you don’t smell like maple syrup, in most cases the fenugreek won’t do anything for you.
 That means that if you take 6 610mg capsules per day (2 capsules 3 times per day), but you need 9 (3 capsules 3 times per day), you won’t smell like maple syrup and nothing will happen.
 There is no incremental benefit from the 6 capsules you did take – you have to get the dose all the way to where it needs to be to get results.

-Generally, if you consistently take fenugreek and continue with a good pumping schedule (two hours per day for exclusive pumpers), you should see an increase in your pumping output in 24-72 hours.
+If fenugreek works for you, you should see an increase in your pumping output in 24-72 hours.

 What are the side effects of fenugreek?